 Product and Service Management

+Is calculating lifetime ROI the right way to think about college costs?
 Six studies show that financially-impatient consumers prefer low-cost, low-return colleges over high-cost, high-return colleges, thus failing to maximize their lifetime earnings.
-Changing the way financial information is presented may correct this "myopia."

 Last-place aversion is consequential for customer satisfaction and firm profits - customers who are last in line are twice as likely to switch or renege from the queue.
 Queue transparency can help.
 So can "eliminating" last place - experimentally ensuring that no one ever perceived themselves to be in last place reduced defections by 43.5%.